 and many others.

 You can start simply by using your own networks in the social media.
 These will all drive people within your social network to your article.
-You can also join groups catering for your field of expertise, connect with like-minded research professionals and use social media platforms as a collaborative space to share with fellow researchers using links to the articles in the Journal website or Journal Twitter account @MSTA_VTeX.
+You can also join groups catering for your field of expertise, connect with like-minded research professionals and use social media platforms as a collaborative space to share with fellow researchers using links to the articles on the Journal website.

-4. Update your faculty website and create professional website with the bibliographic entries of your articles and links to the articles in the Journal website.
+5. Update your faculty website and create a professional website with the bibliographic entries of your articles and links to the articles in the Journal website.

 You can also install the free Altmetric Bookmarklet to see if anyone has mentioned your own research (or even other research published in your field) in a blog post – simply drag the Bookmarklet to your browser bar and click it while viewing your article on the publisher’s site to bring up the Altmetric data.

-8. Present your articles at conferences.
-Presenting and networking personalizes your work, giving it a face and a voice, and it can create new opportunities for collaboration.
+9. Present your articles at conferences.
+Presenting and networking personalize your work, giving it a face and a voice, and it can create new opportunities for collaboration.

 Below are a few SEO guidelines: